GB News

+The investigation launched into a breach of Ofcom's standards on 12 November 2023, was the subject of 14 separate investigations into the compliance of Ofcom's impartiality rules, including cases of potential breaches of the rule that, apart from in exceptional circumstances, politicians should not act as newsreaders, reporters or interviewers.
+As of 17 March 2025, Ofcom has dropped all of its remaining impartiality investigations following a High Court decision, in GB News favour, that overturned Ofcom's previous findings, that were all ruled unlawful.

 History

 Foundation

 All Perspectives Ltd was founded as the holding company of GB News in September 2019, and was granted a licence to broadcast by Ofcom in January 2020.
-GB News was founded by Andrew Cole and Mark Schneider, two executives associated with the chairman of Liberty Global, John C. Malone.
+GB News was founded by Andrew James Cole and Mark Schneider, two executives associated with the chairman of Liberty Global, John C. Malone.
 By August 2022, Cole and Schneider had resigned as directors after their holdings in the company were purchased by backers Sir Paul Marshall and Legatum.

 On 25 September 2020, it was announced that Andrew Neil, who had presented live political programmes on the BBC for 25 years, would leave the corporation after leading its coverage of the 2020 United States presidential election.
 He said that he had been in discussions to continue working on the BBC in a new format after the cancellation of his programme The Andrew Neil Show, but that these talks had "not come to fruition" and he had accepted the post of chairman of a new television news channel.
 On the same day, he was announced as the presenter of a prime-time evening programme on the channel, due to launch early the next year.
 In a statement, Neil said that the channel would "champion robust, balanced debate and a range of perspectives on the issues that affect everyone in the UK, not just those living in the London area", and GB News was addressing a perceived gap in the market for "the vast number of British people who feel underserved and unheard by their media".